Tommy Henriksen

 Tommy Henriksen (born February 21, 1964) is an American musician from Port Jefferson Station, New York, best known for his work as a guitarist, bassist and songwriter with Alice Cooper, Hollywood Vampires, Crossbone Skully and German metal band Warlock.
 He has also fronted punk rockers P.O.L. and released several albums as a solo artist.
 In addition, Henriksen is a songwriter, arranger, producer and mixer who has worked with artists such as Lady Gaga, Meat Loaf, Lou Reed, Halestorm, Kesha, and Daughtry.
-Henriksen is currently based out of Zurich, Switzerland where he lives with his family.
+Henriksen currently lives with his family in Zurich, Switzerland.

 Biography

 Henriksen was born in Port Jefferson, New York, as one of five children raised by a single mother who worked multiple jobs.

 Henriksen got his start on the New York scene with the band Ruffkut which also featured his brother Gene on drums.
 After playing mostly covers initially, the group began writing their own material and issued the Fight for the Right mini-LP in 1984.
 In 1986, Henriksen joined German metal band Warlock and was featured on their 1987 album Triumph and Agony which went gold in Germany; the videos for the singles "All We Are" and "Für immer" were in regular rotation on MTV's heavy metal program Headbangers' Ball.
 Henriksen stuck around co-writing several songs as lead vocalist Doro Pesch lost the rights to the name Warlock and issued her next album Force Majeure, which also went gold, under the name Doro.
 Eventually, Henriksen, guitarist Jon Levin, and drummer Bobby Rondinelli all left the Doro camp and formed their own band, Big Trouble, with future Burning Rain and Montrose vocalist Keith St. John rounding out the line-up; another incarnation featured Eric St. Michaels (China, Criminal Minds) on vocals.
 Although signed to Atlantic Records the band split up without ever releasing an album.
 Henriksen left New York and moved to Los Angeles.
 After a brief stint with C.C.
 DeVille's ill-fated band Needle Park, with James Kottak and Kelly Hansen, he joined former Dokken bassist Jeff Pilson's band War & Peace, appearing on the band's 1993 debut album, Time Capsule, along with guitarist Russ Parrish, aka Satchel of Steel Panther, and future Enuff Z'nuff drummer Ricky Parent.

 In 1994, Henriksen, taking on the alias Da Skunk, formed punk rock outfit P.O.L., short for Parade of Losers, signing a major label deal with Warner Bros.
 Records imprint Giant Records.
 The band's Garth Richardson produced self-titled debut was released in 1995 and the group appeared on The Jon Stewart Show playing their top 5 alternative single, "Stupid".
 P.O.L. issued their sophomore effort, Sprockett, on their own Junkrock label in 1996 before the album saw a wider release via Entourage Records.
 The song "Sixteen and Confused" would later become the alternate closing theme to Is It Fall Yet?, the first Daria TV film.